 Seeking to continue the momentum and purpose with which Town had beaten leaders Kingstonian on Tuesday evening, Andy Leese named an unchanged eleven to start the match in Surrey and was rewarded with a highly professional display which arguably ought to have yielded more than three goals.

 The visitors enjoyed the lion’s share of the play and came quickest out of the blocks, finding some early joy down the channels as Lyle Della-Verde and Andre Coker latched onto a series of through balls and looked to combine out wide.
 With 12 minutes gone, they were handed a golden opportunity from the spot as Ryan Kirwan overlapped along the left flank, cut inside and was hauled down in the area.
 Mo Faal stepped up, but following a lengthy run-up placed his penalty wide of the target.

 Not that that much deterred Town – or Faal – as the away side continued to press, winning practically every duel and second ball before a green shirt could.
 A long-ranger from Manny Maja-Awesu was blocked, before Nathan Smith headed over from a free-kick.
 Just shy of the half-hour mark, Town were awarded another penalty following a carbon copy incident: Kirwan racing into the area before being tripped.
 Faal again took responsibility but this time made no mistake, slotting beyond the reach of the diving goalkeeper for his sixth league goal of the campaign.

-Ten minutes later and the away side doubled their lead, Percy Kiangebeni controlling a cross on the edge of the area before lashing into the bottom-left corner; his second in as many games for Town.
+Ten minutes later and the away side doubled their lead, Percy Kiangebeni well-positioned on the edge of the area to lash an effort into the bottom-left corner; his second in as many games for Town.
 Leatherhead very rarely troubled Nathan McDonald in the Town goal and a Craig McGee snapshot flew harmlessly wide just before half-time.